altercation/backpac/README.md

 AUTOMATED Examples
 ------------------

-Both of these are the "extreme" cases of fully automated backpac config update and system state updates.

 ### No-changes, just a query report

     backpac -Qf

+Both of the following are the "extreme" cases of fully automated backpac config update and system state updates.

 ### Full backpac snapshot of the system